-Different types of transitions in film are a vital part of the filmmaking process.
-They are used in pretty much every film, TV show, and video that you watch – whether you realise it or not!
-If you are here then it’s likely that you would like to learn more about film transition, and how to apply them to your own projects.
+Different types of film transitions are a vital part of the filmmaking process.
+They are used in pretty much every film, TV show, and video that you watch.
+Whether you realise it or not!
+If you’re here then it’s likely that you would like to learn more about film transition.
+And of course how to apply them to your own projects.
 Well, the good news is that you have come to the right place!

 Consider this article your guide to the types of transitions in film, as we will explain the best times to use them and how to use them.
 We will also outline film editing transitions and recommend some of the best film editing software that you can use.